buncram/cram-soc/candidate/bio/README-DMA.md

-# Better IO
+# Better IO + Better DMA

-The Better IO (BIO) is a microcoded I/O peripheral which consists of four of Claire Xenia Wolfe's PicoRV RV32E+ cores running out of a private memory space, with the top 16 registers wired to peripheral and synchronization functions.
+The Better IO (BIO) + Better DMA (BDMA) is a microcoded I/O peripheral which consists of four of Claire Xenia Wolfe's PicoRV RV32E+ cores running out of a private instruction memory space, with the top 16 registers wired to peripheral and synchronization functions.

 The PicoRV cores are configured as follows: